 In our ravaged anthropocene, few things seem more noble and worthwhile than rebuilding a national park, increasing the stock of wildlife, preserving biodiversity and saving the ecosystem.
 If these efforts manage to turn a profit by attracting tourists, even better.
 But what happens when well-intentioned foreign aid efforts consider would-be beneficiaries as its enemies?

-In her new book, The White Man’s Game, the journalist Stephanie Hanes locates the restoration efforts of American philanthropist Greg Carr in Gorongosa National Park in the central region of Mozambique within the broader context of foreign aid.
+In her new book, The White Man’s Game, the journalist Stephanie Hanes locates the restoration efforts of Greg Carr, an American philanthropist, in Gorongosa National Park in the central region of Mozambique, within the broader context of foreign aid.
 Hanes shows that many of the challenges to the preservation effort stem from a one-dimensional approach that sees local residents as obstacles rather than partners in the development effort.

 The book’s strengths lie in making the link between conservation and development policy and practice more generally, and in chronicling a specific case of how the semi-privatization of space cuts local residents off from their habitat.
 A short history of colonial writing about nature, wildlife, and people in Africa provides the background for the argument that the narratives that western explorers (and eco barons such as Carr) have created for audiences at home show how the newly discovered “wilderness” becomes a mere backdrop for these explorers’ own adventures.
 Though superficially these narratives are about nature, animals and people in the places visited, the real protagonists are the foreigners who look for an “out-of-place experience” — the philanthropists, development workers, and tourists.
 This is, of course, a familiar trope in the colonial imagination aka The Heart of Darkness.
 What is new is the greenwashed variety in which the western explorer ventures into the wild in the name of conservation.